bigdata-uevora/vision-examples/tensorflow/README.md

 Here you can find examples on how to submit Tensorflow based applications as a Slurm job.
-This examples are based in the oficial Tensoor flow tuotorials, available in https://www.tensorflow.org/tutorials/.
+This examples are based in the oficial Tensorflow tuotorials, available in https://www.tensorflow.org/tutorials/.

 The examples avaialbe are: